 However, this irreversibility of entropy highlights yet an other paradox: How could a high – quality energy state of the self-conscious, transcendental life come into existence, (i.e. having a low entropic value), ‘from’ a low-quality energy state of a pure physical matter, (i.e. having a high entropic value), against the ‘irreversibility’ principle of entropy?

 I have described above, that energy can only degrade, i.e., ‘roll downhill’; (as if some cold object could suddenly turn into a hot object, without any energy input).
-Is this perhaps why the origin of life is remaining an enigma, and why we cannot look beyond the physical ‘beginning’ of the Universe to find its true ‘origin’?
+Is this perhaps why the origin of life is remaining an enigma, and why we cannot look beyond the Big Bang of physical ‘beginning’ of the Universe to find its true ‘origin’?

 The World Bank Bureau of Statistics reported about the above popular movement, in the year 2012, that 50% of Christians have lost their faith worldwide, over the past 63 year; this averaged out to 16.9 million/year.
 The divorce rate in EU is on the average one million/year.
 In Australia alone: the average number of divorce (among all denominations) is 43% per year; the No. of all registered marriages in 2012 was only 2.2 million; and again of all the childbirths in 2012 outside marriage was 38.3%.

-It appears obvious from the above numbers, that the worldwide libertarian movement must have affected a great number of the faithful as well, as observed through the diminishing church attendance.
+It appears obvious from the above numbers, that the worldwide libertarian movement must have affected a great number of faithful as well, as observed through the diminishing church attendance.

 The primary intention of this article was to demonstrate through the various Natural Laws and Forces, that first, there can be no order of any kind without those laws and forces; second, science not only that it does not threaten our faith in a Creator, but science also shows eminently the universal order of creation.
 This universal order permeates through the sub-atomic particles, the biological existence of all animate beings all the way up to the human beings, including the transcendental order of the human mind, that is capable of recognising the order around it.